Factbox - Recent riots in Britain

 * August 2011 - London, Manchester and other major cities

--- Rioting broke out around major cities in England including Manchester and Liverpool in the northwest and Birmingham in central England.
-Gangs ransacked stores causing millions of pounds of damage.
-Four people were killed in the violence.
-At least 1,300 people were arrested of whom 900 were in London.
+-- Rioting has broken out around major cities in England including Manchester and Liverpool in the northwest and Birmingham in central England.
+Gangs have ransacked stores causing millions of pounds of damage.
+Hundreds have been arrested and four people have been killed in the violence.

 -- The riots broke out on August 6 in north London's Tottenham district, when a protest over the police shooting of a suspect two days earlier led to violence.